Git Style Guide

 The main branch is labeled either main or the release version.

-Feature branches are labeled <type>/<name>
+Development branches are labeled <type>/<name>

 where <type> is one of the following and describes the type of change being made